Netflix/conductor/sqlserver-persistence/README.md

 ## Lock
 - `workflow.decider.locking.server` - set to `SQLSERVER` to use with Microsoft Sql Server
-- `workflow.decider.locking.enabled` - enable decider lock
+- `workflow.decider.locking.enabled` - set to `true` to enable decider lock
+- `conductor.sqlserver.locking.cleanIntervalSeconds` - The interval at which to delete expired items from the table. **Default is 0 (disabled)**
 - `workflow.decider.locking.namespace` - a namespace for the locks.
 Max length is 4 characters.
 - `conductor.jetty.server.port` - will be used in the `[reentrant_lock].[holder_id]` to identify a locker, along with the hostname and thread id which will are provided by the runtime.
 The default is 8080, you should probably not set this property unless you really need to.
-- `LOCAL_RACK` - ^
+- `LOCAL_RACK` - See above

 # More info

+## General information

 * When deleting/acking a message from a queue, instead of deleting the row form `queue_message` just the message id will be written to `queue_removed` and when accessing a queue a join will be preformed between `queue_message` and `queue_removed` to make sure that removed/acked messages are not returned to the user.
-  The reason we are doing this is because sqlserver is pretty bad with `DELETE`s on very active table, but pretty good with `JOIN`s.
+  The reason we are doing this is because sqlserver is pretty bad with `DELETE`s on very active tables, but pretty good with `JOIN`s.
 This is called a logical delete.
 Please note that `queue_removed` will grow over time and therefore should be cleaned from time to time.
 We recommend to clean them when `queue_removed` reaches around 10k rows.
-* You can partition `queue_message` by `queue_shard` which will contain whatever you'll configure in `LOCAL_RACK` for possibly better performance.
-* Some indexes have `sort_in_tempdb=on`, you can move the tempdb to the memory to increase performance
+* You can set the query timeout from the connection string by adding `queryTimeout=10`
+* You can set `conductor.sqlserver.deadlock.retry.max` to the max retries when a deadlock, lock timeout or query timeout occurs.

+## Highly recommended maintenance

 * You will probably want to write jobs to clean out the following tables:
     * `event_execution`
     * `task_scheduled`
     * `task`
     * `workflow_def_to_workflow`
     * `workflow_to_task`
+    * `workflow`
     * `reentrant_lock`
     * `queue_removed` and `queue_message`

+## Potential for performance improvements

+* You can partition `queue_message` (and `queue_removed`) by `queue_shard` which will contain
+  whatever you'll configure in `LOCAL_RACK` for possibly better performance.
+* You can partition `reentrant_lock` by `ns` which will contain whatever you'll configure in `workflow.decider.locking.namespace` for possibly better performance.
+* Some indexes have `sort_in_tempdb=on`, you can move the tempdb to the memory
-* When cleaning `queue_message` and `queue_removed`, you should not clean the whole table, but leave a 1000 or so rows because if the table is too small sqlserver won't use the indexes and everything will slow down to a crawl.
+* When cleaning `queue_message` and `queue_removed`, you should not clean the whole table, but leave a 1000 or so rows because if the table is too small sqlserver won't use the indexes and everything will slow down to a crawl. to increase performance
-* You can set the query timeout from the connection string by adding `queryTimeout=10`
-* You can set `conductor.sqlserver.deadlock.retry.max` to the max retries when a deadlock, lock timeout or query timeout occurs.
 * You can make `queue_message` and `queue_removed` in memory tables to improve performance
+* To improve the lock's performance, you may try adding 1000 or so dummy rows with an expiry time of the year 3000 to make sure that they won't be ever deleted.
+Alternatively, you can set the cleanup interval to 0 and write your own job to always leave 1000 expired items in the table.
+That way, on the off chance there will be a GUID collision, the `expire_time` will just get updated instead of the workflow getting stuck.